 Play a round of golf (or miniature golf!)

-If golfing is your thing, you're in luck!
+If golfing is your thing, you’re in luck!
 Disney World is home to 4 golf courses and 2 miniature golf courses: Winter Summerland (near Blizzard Beach) and Fantasia Gardens (near The Swan).
 Tee times should be reserved ahead of time using the link above for the regular courses; however, you can just show up for miniature golf.
-The miniature golf courses are also open in the evening if you'd like to play a round or two after the sun goes down.
+The miniature golf courses are also open in the evening if you’d like to play a round or two after the sun goes down.
+Reservations can be made in advance by calling (407) WDW-PLAY

 Need a massage?
 Several of Disney’s resorts offer full service spas and if your feet are tired after a few days in the parks, a couple hours getting pampered with your significant other might be just the thing you need.